TFC FLEET STATUS

 TFC News Archive

-11 OCT 2014 -- FUG BIN FREE -- TFC has invited students form IAT at Kasetsart University to write an essay in English "Why do I want to fly."
-The winners are invited at 4pm to come and fly with our members on Saturday.
-There will be a TFC TUI PARTY with drinks and fun at the clubhouse as we congratulate the winning students and our TFC members take them on their first flight -- www.thaiflyingclub.com/fugbinfree.html -- This year's winners are Khun Aoom (Worakamon Yodsuntie) and Khun Oat (Prapansak Raithong).
+11 OCT 2014 -- FUG BIN FREE -- TFC invited students form IAT at Kasetsart University to write an essay in English "Why do I want to fly."
+The winners came at 4pm on Saturday, 11 October to come and fly with our members.
+There was a small TFC TUI PARTY with coke and chips in the clubhouse, then we started to take the students on their First Flight -- www.thaiflyingclub.com/fugbinfree.html -- This year's winners Khun Aoom (Worakamon Yodsuntie) and Khun Oat (Prapansak Raithong).
 Congratulations.
-Come and fly at 4pm on 11 Oct 2014.
-Bring your fellow AIT students, and if our TFC member pilots are available, maybe some other students who submit essays can fly too.
+Thank you Fernando, Harry, Tony Scragg, and Kruu Jira for volunteering to take our student winners flying.
+It was a great day for our student friends.

 23 OCT 2014 -- ONGKARAK FLY IN -- Klong 16 is one of the most active airports in Eastern Bangkok.
 Khun Boonyarit has been working hard to get people up in the air.
 He is organizing a fun rally and get together at Klong 16 -- so come out and have fun.
 All welcome.
 For more details Maj.
 Boonyarit -- 081 8665810 -- Email Peterlthompson@gmail.com